 One in a series on vegetable markets around the world: this one in ‘Little India’, Singapore.

-Fresh vegetables, unpackaged, typically mean local production, short food chains, fine taste and a high nutritional content.
+Fresh vegetables, unpackaged, mean local production, short food chains, fine taste and a high nutritional content.
 The Living Field encourages local growing and use of vegetables, most recently through its Vegetable Map of Scotland.

 Here we look at some of what’s on offer at Tekka, in the district of Singapore known as Little India .
 As in most other vegetable markets, the goods offer a range of storage times from a few days to weeks or even months.

 Here are some unusual ones … unusual to us that is.
 They are widely eaten throughout the tropics and sub-tropics.
 To the left of the three above are flowers of the banana or another plantain, encased in their reddish sheaths.
 The tough outer layers are usually discarded then the softer inners used in soups, salads and curries.